Alexandra-Haynes/bayze-mobile/README.md

  Firstly, ensure you have Expo CLI installed.

-1. Clone the repository: `git clone https://github.com/Alexandra-Haynes/bayze-mobile.git`
+1. Clone the repository: `git clone https://github.com/Alexandra-Haynes/social-media-mobile.git`
-2. Navigate into the project directory: `cd bayze-mobile`
+2. Navigate into the project directory: `cd social-media-mobile`
 3. Install the necessary dependencies: `npm install`
 4. Start the app: `npx expo start`
 5. Once the Expo server starts, a QR code will be displayed in your terminal.